WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 2.10 to 2.11
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+In case you have been using python-social-aut 0.2.21 with Weblate 2.10 you can
-Follow generic upgrade instructions, there is no special change.
+follow generic upgrade instructions, otherwise please read warning below.

 Notable configuration or dependencies changes: